 I stood and turned, and saw Office Brady and another officer approaching.
 No sirens, so that meant no crowd coming to see what was going on.
 David Cooper walked down the driveway to meet Officer Brady.
 They talked for about a minute, and Officer Brady nodded his head.
 They all walked up to where Mr. Rosas and I were standing, and David Cooper continued up the walkway to the back yard.

 “Hello, Mr. Rosas.
+I'm Officer Brady with the Walnut Creek Police Department.
 Well try to make this as nondisruptive as possible.
-I understand its your daughters birthday party.”
+I understand its your daughter’s birthday party.”

 Officer Brady turned to me and smiled.
 “Hello, Curt.
 It’s nice to see you up and about.
 David is going to request that Mr. Clarey join him and return here.”